srid/reflex-stone/README.md

 # reflex-stone

-Like Obelisk, but for static sites.
+Like [Obelisk](https://github.com/obsidiansystems/obelisk), but for static sites.

+**Goal**: be a ready-to-use template repo for writing Reflex apps to be used in statically generated websites (no backend).